 In 2017 the EPA published updated toxicity values for one type of prevalent petroleum contaminant, benzo[a]pyrene (BaP), in its IRIS database (Integrated Risk Information System).
 BaP is among a set of chemicals known as polycyclic aromatic hydrocarbons (PAHs).
-PAHs are widespread pollutants caused by incomplete combustion of petroleum products.
+PAHs are widespread pollutants caused by the incomplete combustion of petroleum products.
 Benzo[a]pyrene has been recognized as the most toxic of the set.
 EPA uses BaP’s toxicity values as the basis for assessing risk for six other carcinogenic PAHs.
-In other words a change in value for BaP, effects all six related PAHs.
+In other words, a change in value for BaP affects all six related PAHs.
 Essentially, the change means they have all been downgraded.
-IRIS toxicity values determine the amount of cleanup needed at sites, so the change effects numerous sites in Region 10 and throughout the US.
+IRIS toxicity values determine the amount of cleanup needed at sites, so the change affects numerous sites in Region 10 and throughout the US.

 EPA’s update implies that 7 times greater amounts of BaP exposure are safe, alarming scientists

 IRIS regulatory updates are intended to be a result of research undertaken by EPA’s internal and external scientists.
-EPA representatives maintain that the BaP toxicity update has been peer reviewed and accepted by the scientific community.
+EPA representatives maintain that the BaP toxicity update has been peer-reviewed and accepted by the scientific community.
 However, the decision was based on two rodent studies that are over 20 years old.
-Dr. Thomas Brubacher of University of Washington’s Superfund Research Center, told Grist in an interview that, “The whole weight of evidence is very weak.
+Dr. Thomas Brubacher of the University of Washington’s Superfund Research Center, told Grist in an interview, “The whole weight of evidence is very weak.
 If you look at the past 20 years since [the studies] were published, there’s nothing that would give you confidence that these new numbers are accurate, that they’re good for public health and safety.”
-He added that, “If I were on that committee, my recommendation would be that EPA should go get more data.”
+He added that “If I were on that committee, my recommendation would be that EPA should go get more data.”
 (Grist interview with Joseph Winters)